hiveot/hub.capnp/docs/hub-design.md

 ## Client Library For Developing IoT Devices And Consumers

-WoST compatible IoT devices must support at least one of the message bus protocols.
+HiveOT compatible IoT devices must support at least one of the message bus protocols.
 Currently only the MQTT protocol is used but more options can be added in the future.

-The WoST project provides a [WoST client library for developing IoT devices](https://github.com/wostzone/hub/lib/client) and their consumers.
+The project provides a [Hub client library for developing IoT devices](https://github.com/hiveot/hub/lib/client) and their consumers.
 This library provides an implementation of a subset of the [Exposed Thing](https://www.w3.org/TR/wot-scripting-api/#the-exposedthing-interface) and [Consumed Thing](https://www.w3.org/TR/wot-scripting-api/#the-consumedthing-interface) interface with a protocol binding for the message bus.
 In addition methods to construct WoT compliant Thing Description documents (TD) are included.

-IoT devices will likely also use the [provisioning protocol client](https://github.com/wostzone/hub/idprov/pkg/idprov) to automatically discovery the provisioning server and obtain a certificate used to connect to the message bus.
+IoT devices will likely also use the [provisioning protocol client](https://github.com/hiveot/hub/idprov/pkg/idprov) to automatically discovery the provisioning server and obtain a certificate used to connect to the message bus.

 The above library is written in Golang.
 Python and Javascript Hub API libraries are planned.
-They will be added to https://github.com/wostzone/lib/{python}|{js}|{...}
+They will be added to https://github.com/hiveot/lib/{python}|{js}|{...}